 Information on myxomatosis vaccine availability in Australia

-The Australian Government Department of Agriculture, Fisheries and Forestry (DAFF) has received enquiries from veterinarians and rabbit owners about the availability of a vaccine to provide protection against myxomatosis.
+The Department of Agriculture has received enquiries from veterinarians and rabbit owners about the availability of a vaccine to provide protection against myxomatosis.

 No vaccines for myxomatosis are currently registered for use in Australia, but other preventative measures can be taken.
 These include protecting pet rabbits from mosquitoes and fleas which spread the disease.

 Answers to frequently asked questions about myxomatosis are provided below.

 Rabbit owners should ask their veterinarian for more information and advice.

 Please note: If you live in Queensland it is illegal for you to keep a pet rabbit.
 Visit the

 Queensland Government Department of Agriculture, Fisheries and Forestry website for more information.

 Vaccines are available in other countries, why aren’t they available here?